imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 eventually grow their own style guides (AirBnb, GitHub, thoughtbot, Seattle.rb) show that perhaps the only thing we can agree on is that a codebase be consistent.
-Where it lacks consistency there lie opportunities to rectify, but this is almost always a bad idea.
+Where it lacks consistency there lie opportunities to rectify, but this is almost always a bad idea if done for its own sake.
 Important historical details get obscured by trivial wankery.

 Finally, being right stands in opposition to notions like agile and TDD. <more on this>